arielcarrera/quarkus-spring-data-integration/README.md

 So this extension aims to allow you to take the first steps... to be able to jump to Quarkus in a simple way!
 It is literally possible to do it in a few minutes now!

-While the performance tests are preliminary ... it's amazing! an improvement of around 30% in throughput and a reduction of around 14% of memory consumption are shown with a default configuration and under the same load conditions.
+While the performance tests are preliminary... it's amazing! its performance is equal to or greater than the current implementation of Panache's Spring Data Jpa Api but without relegating the features offered by "Spring Data Jpa"!
+Quarkus with this extension provides an improvement of around 30% in memory consumption in relation to their respective Springboot version.

-## Features supported by "Quarkus Spring Data Jpa Integration" (not supported in Quarkus API implementation - Panache Spring Data Jpa Api -)

-- [X] QueryByExampleExecutor
-- [ ] QueryDSL support
-- [X] Custom base Repository
-- [X] java.util.concurrent.Future as return types
-- [X] Native queries with @Query
-- [X] Named queries with @Query
-- [X] Persistable.isNew or EntityInformation.
-- [X] Slice triggers a count query by every slice ([issue](https://github.com/quarkusio/quarkus/issues/9357))

 ## Source code